Experimental digital exhibition / drft / identity / machine image

 Room 5

-System Drift
+System Drft

 Here the system stops feeling obedient.
 Images mutate into pressure, fear, rigid judgement and abstraction.
 This room holds the emotional climate of Drftless.